Pastoral Transition

 Q: Where are we?
 What’s happening right now?

 A: After six months or so of searching, we selected Pastor Merle Brockhoff as our Interim Pastor.
-As such, he fulfills two roles: he is our Pastor (leading worship, counseling people who seek help, and everything else we expect a Pastor to do); and he also leads and counsels us through the Interim process.
-(While we were seeking an interim minister, we hired Pastor Roger Gustafson as a Leadership Developer to help with the latter, so that process could get started earlier; once Pastor Merle arrived, Pastor Roger stepped back.)
-Pastor Merle’s first day at Bethel was January 15, 2022.
+As such, he fulfilled two roles: he was our Pastor (leading worship, counseling people who seek help, and everything else we expect a Pastor to do); and he also led and counseled us through the Interim process.
+Pastor Merle served Bethel from January 15, 2022 to April 15, 2023.

-We then spent about six months in self-study.
+During that time we first spent about six months in self-study.
 This self-study process was led by a Transition Team and included Bible studies, surveys, interviews, and other tools; the goal was to discern Bethel’s mission at this time, and identify strategies to get there.
-This has now been written in the form of a standardized document called a Ministry Site Profile, which when filed with the ELCA represented the completion of this self-study phase and the beginning of the next phase.
+This was written in the form of a standardized document called a Ministry Site Profile, which when filed with the ELCA represented the completion of this self-study phase and the beginning of the next phase.

-Now we are in the Search phase.
-We have selected a Call Committee of seven voting members of the Congregation, who are working with Pastor Merle and the Bishop to identify, review, and interview candidates for the position of our next long-term Pastor.
-During this phase there will be relatively little communication, in that the Call Committee’s deliberations and even the identities of the candidates are confidential.
+We then entered the “search” phase, starting with selecting a Call Committee of seven voting members of the Congregation.
+They worked with Pastor Merle and the Bishop to identify, review, and interview candidates for the position of our next long-term Pastor.
+All of the Call Committee’s deliberations and even the identities of the candidates were and remain confidential.

 Q: The diagram is nice, but what does it mean?
 Can you tell me more about the process?